iann0036/tf-cfn-provider/docs/providers/consul/README.md

 ## Configuration

-To configure this resource, you must create an AWS Secrets Manager secret with the name **terraform/consul**.
-The below arguments may be included as the key/value or JSON properties in the secret:
+To configure this resource, you must create an AWS Secrets Manager secret with the name **terraform/consul** or add [template metadata](https://github.com/iann0036/tf-cfn-provider/blob/master/examples/metadata.yaml).
+The below arguments may be included as the key/value or JSON properties in the secret or metadata object:

 * `address` - (Optional) The HTTP(S) API address of the agent to use.
 Defaults to "127.0.0.1:8500".
 * `scheme` - (Optional) The URL scheme of the agent to use ("http" or "https").
 Defaults to "http".